Frog Legs

 Seasonality

-Spring and early summer (April-June) when frogs are most active
+Spring and early summer (April-June) when frogs are most abundant in the wild

 Best Months